 Wait a day or two for the furniture to thoroughly dry.
 With the wood furniture cleaned and stripped, you can now clearly see any damage to the piece.
 Loose sections may be able to be tightened by applying wood glue, then clamping them.
 Missing sections of wood possibly can be strengthened and replaced with epoxy resin wood filler or other wood filler product, depending on your intended finish.
 Be sure to read product instructions before proceeding.

 Sand the furniture down to bare wood.
 Use the oscillating electric sander on as many of the flat, broad sections that you can.
 Use caution and work slowly near curved edges to avoid creating unintended flat spots.
-Switch to a manual foam sanding block to tight areas and grooves.
+Switch to a manual foam sanding block for tight areas and grooves.
 Begin with lower gauge grits and work up to grits in the #220 and #320 range.

 Wearing personal protection, apply stain to the wood furniture with a rag or brush.
 Apply multiple thin layers rather than one or two heavy layers, as this helps you control the coloration.

 It also helps to begin with a pre-stain conditioner.
 This clear penetrating liquid prevents the stain from being blotchy in some areas and thin in other areas.

 Protect your wood furniture with coats of water- or oil-based polyurethane coating.
 Brush or wipe the coating on.
 Alternatively, you may choose to apply penetrating oil such as tung oil or Danish oil.
 Oils are best for low-impact wood furniture where surface protection is not as important.

 The most common mistakes when refinishing wood furniture are surprisingly easy to prevent, so why do people make so many?
 Many mistakes happen as a result of jumping into the refinishing project too hastily without getting a good idea of what is needed regarding materials, time, and the proper steps to be taken.